Garvita-hike/react-native-bottom-sheet/README.md

 # react-native-bottom-sheet

-react-native wrapper for android[ BottomSheet](https://material.io/develop/android/components/bottom-sheet-behavior/ " BottomSheet")
+react-native implementation for android[ BottomSheet](https://material.io/develop/android/components/bottom-sheet-behavior/ " BottomSheet")

 >NOTE this is supported only by android as of now.